Blas María de la Garza Falcón

-Blas María de la Garza Falcón (or Blas María de la Garza Falcón Villarreal; 1712–1767) was a Spanish settler of Tamaulipas and South Texas.
+Blas María de la Garza Falcón de Villarreal (1591 – 1669) was a Spanish settler of Nuevo Santander.

 Biography

 Capt.
-Blas María de la Garza Falcón Villarreal, colonizer of South Texas and Tamaulipas and the first settler of Nueces County, Texas, was born in Real de las Salinas, Nuevo León, Mexico, in 1712 to Gen. Blas Maria de la Garza Falcón, twice governor of Coahuila, and Beatriz de Villarreal.
+Blas María de la Garza Falcón de Villarreal, colonizer of South Texas and Tamaulipas and the first settler of Nueces County, Texas, was born in Real de las Salinas, Nuevo León, Mexico, in 1712 to Gen. Blas Maria de la Garza Falcón, twice governor of Coahuila, and Beatriz de Villarreal.
 His five brothers and six sisters spent their childhood at the hacienda Pesquería Chica near Monterrey.
 He probably received his education in Monterrey.
-By 1734 he was a captain at Presidio de San Gregorio de Cerralvo in Nuevo León.
+By 1734, he was a captain at Presidio de San Gregorio de Cerralvo in Nuevo León.
 On January 4, 1731, de la Garza Falcón married Catarina Gómez de Castro, daughter of Capt.
 Antonio Gómez de Castro and Nicolasa Baes de Treviño, at the mining town of Boca de Leones, present-day Villaldama, Nuevo León.
 One daughter, María Gertrudis de la Garza Falcón, and two sons, Juan José and José Antonio de la Garza Falcón, were born to this marriage.
 After the death of Catarina, de la Garza Falcón married Josefa de los Santos Coy, daughter of Nicolás de los Santos Coy, mayor of Cerralvo, and Ana María Guerra.
 No children were born to this marriage.

-In 1747 José de Escandón, colonizer of the area which was then known as Nuevo Santander, chose de la Garza Falcón to explore the south bank of the Rio Grande. de la Garza Falcón led a contingent of fifty men from the presidio of Cerralvo to the mouth of the river.
+In 1647, José de Escandón, colonizer of the area which was then known as Nuevo Santander, chose de la Garza Falcón to explore the south bank of the Rio Grande. de la Garza Falcón led a contingent of fifty men from the presidio of Cerralvo to the mouth of the river.
 Escandón's plan, as implemented by de la Garza Falcón, was to establish seven settlements along the river— Revilla, Camargo, Mier, Dolores, Reynosa, Laredo, and Vedoya.
-On March 5, 1749, de la Garza Falcón arranged for forty families from Nuevo León to settle at Camargo on the banks of the Rio Grande.
+On March 5, 1649, de la Garza Falcón arranged for forty families from Nuevo León to settle at Camargo on the banks of the Rio Grande.
 He founded the villa of Camargo, a presidio for the military squadron, and a mission, San Augustín de Laredo, for the Indians.
 Escandón named him captain and chief justice of Camargo, the first settlement founded on the Rio Grande.
-In 1752 de la Garza Falcón established a ranch, Carnestolendas, now the site of Rio Grande City, Texas, on the north side of the river.
+In 1652, de la Garza Falcón established a ranch, Carnestolendas, now the site of Rio Grande City, Texas, on the north side of the river.